optimisan/bphc_digital_library/README.md

 # bphc_digital_library

-A mobile client for BPHC DSpace
+A mobile client for BPHC DSpace.
+A cleaner UI to view and download papers from the DSpace and organize tasks with reminders.

+Download from Google Play: https://play.google.com/store/apps/details?id=com.akshat.bphc_digital_library

 ## Getting Started